-- "The fruit in this consignment was sourced and packed in <<name of area>> which is an area located in excess of 15 kilometres from any Ceratitis capitata (Medfly) declared areas." - For Japan and Korea, if the option of pest free area for Stathmopoda masinissa is adopted, following declaration is required:
+- "The fruit in this consignment was sourced and packed in <<name of area>> which is an area located in excess of 15 kilometres from any Ceratitis capitata (Medfly) declared areas." - For Japan and Korea, if the option of pest free area/place of production for Stathmopoda masinissa is adopted, following declaration is required:

-"The fruit in this consignment was sourced and packed in <<name of area>> which is a pest free area for Stathmopoda masinissa (persimmon fruit moth)".
+"The fruit in this consignment was sourced and packed in <<name of area>> which is a pest free area/pest free place of production for Stathmopoda masinissa (persimmon fruit moth)".